18 Connecting the Greenbone Enterprise Appliance to Other Systems

 Note

-The Greenbone-Splunk app sets up a data input on port 7680/tcp (default port) and tags the incoming data to Greenbone Scan Results and places it in the index default.
+The Greenbone-Splunk app sets up a data input on port 7680/TCP (default port) and tags the incoming data to Greenbone Scan Results and places it in the index default.

 _images/splunk4.png